Upright Freezer Organization Made Easy: 5 Space-Saving Tips

 And there’s an additional 3 inches (8 cm) of depth for two shelves on the door.

-When you know your freezer’s useable space, you can plan how you store your food in a small freezer to maximize the space efficiency.
+When you know your freezer’s useable space, you can plan how you store your food in to keep your upright freezer organization maximized.

-Tip #3 to Maximize a Small Freezer: Have a Plan for How You Store Food in the Freezer (and what will go in the freezer when you get home from the grocery store)
+Tip #3: Have a Plan for How You Store Food in the Freezer

-Tip #4 to Maximize a Small Freezer: Freeze Cooked Meals or Create Easy to Assemble “Kits”
+Tip #4: Freeze Cooked Meals or Create Easy to Assemble “Kits” for Your Upright Freezer Organization

 So I started cooking the meals, and then freezing them flat after since that resulted in a more uniform shape in the zip bags to freeze – particularly with sauces and soups.